josefondrej/transplants/README.md

 # Transplant Matching

+REST API for solving the
+[kidney-exchange problem](https://en.wikipedia.org/wiki/Kidney_Paired_Donation)
-Web application providing endpoint for solving the [kidney-exchange problem](https://en.wikipedia.org/wiki/Kidney_Paired_Donation) that uses compatibility in [blood type](#blood_types) and in the [human leukocyte antigen](#hla) (HLA)
+that uses compatibility in [blood type](#blood_types) and in the [human leukocyte antigen](#hla) (HLA)